OrysyaStus/TableauTutorials/Python_Integration/README.md

-# Python Integration with Tableau
+# TabPy: Python Integration with Tableau
-This tutorial will introduce TabPy, a Python package which makes it possible to use Python scripts (either inline or imported) as a Tableau calculated field.
+This tutorial will introduce TabPy, an API which makes it possible to use Python scripts (either inline or deployed functions) as a Tableau calculated field.
 This is an advanced feature in Tableau which allows combining trained machine learning models in Python with Tableau visualizations.

 Additional resources about TabPy:
 1. https://www.tableau.com/about/blog/2017/1/building-advanced-analytics-applications-tabpy-64916